 In summary, versions of future alternatives may be labelled as positive, negative, realistic or idealistic, etc., according to who applies the label.
 Power blocs support or undermine the categorisation of alternatives, as do the less powerful who propose challenging alternatives.
 The arts are a site for these contesting visions, created by artists of differing persuasions.
 Thus knowledge in the form of the arts (including drama) may be colonised by hegemonic forces.
 The creation and sharing of dramatically presented images of the future is as politically charged as many other aspects of communication, with potential to support or suppress change, or carry out both functions in the same event, according to the shaping required.
 Utopian and dystopian visions are varied in their effects, depending on who creates these and who views them.
-However, the political and cultural climate does not consist of clear-cut and disparate forces; rather, a mingling of these has over time added a measure of doubt and uncertainty such that dramatic meaning has perhaps lost some potential to influence change.
+Extreme visions of futures carry with them assumptions of totalitarian coverage that do not allow for alternative futures to exist at the same time, and thus encourage either a completely ideal image of the future worldwide, or utter disaster worldwide.
+In this black or white way of looking, there is little space for a variety of possibilities, many of which may be just as likely to occur at the same time as each other, and even in the same place.
+This simplistic way of looking at the future may be useful for the maintenance of hegemony.
+However, the political and cultural climate does not always consist of clear-cut and disparate forces; rather, a mingling of these has over time added a measure of doubt and uncertainty such that dramatic meaning has perhaps lost some potential to influence change.
 On the other hand, the same doubts and uncertainties allow a greater freedom to explore alternatives to hegemonic ideas and visions that are themselves beset by doubt, as outlined by Milojevic, above.
 The cultural climate that has these features is discussed next.